Cosmic-Chatter/Exhibitera/exhibitera/apps/timeline_explorer/README.md

 The `Level` column allows you to differentiate between events of different importance in the timeline by specifying a number from 1 to 4.
 Level 1 events are the most important and Level 4 are the least important.

+### Formatting timeline text
+You can format text by using [Markdown](https://www.markdownguide.org/basic-syntax/) when entering text into your spreadsheet.
+You can also set overall font, size, and color during setup.

 ### Optimizing media
 Timeline Explorer is designed to handle hundreds of timeline entries in an efficient way.
 To balance performance and quality, you should use the `Optimize content` tool.
 This will smartly resize the thumbnail images for maximum perceived quality while retaining the best performance.
 This process does not alter the original content file.